takeoutfm/takeout_app/BUILD.md

     keyAlias=mykey
     storeFile=/home/myuser/.keystore

-The key for both apps can be the same or different.
+The signing key for both apps can be the same or different.

 ## Release Assets

-Run ``make assets`` to copy built apk files to the assets directory with appropriate version in the apk filename.
+Run ``make assets`` to copy built apk files (and bundles) to the assets directory with appropriate version in the apk filename.
 For example:

 * com.takeoutfm.mobile-0.14.4.apk
 * com.takeoutfm.watch-0.14.4.apk